kyo8300/JpTw_dating_app/README.md

 ##Overview
 ---
 This site is for Japanese and Taiwanese people to make a friendship each other.
-Tapioca is loved food by many Japanese and Taiwanese.
+Tapioca is the food loved by many Japanese and Taiwanese.
 The app gives you following features:
 1. Chatting.
 2. Setting my profile.